-Flushing and draining the tank a few times a year is a good idea.
+Flushing and draining the tank a few times a year is a good idea (especially if the water heater is making noise).
 Besides being bad for your tap water, sediment build-ups can also cause water heater leaks.

 If flushing doesn’t help, or if your heater was installed recently, you will have to contact a licensed electrician/plumber.
 A more complicated problem could be at hand.
 In rare circumstances, excess sediment can cause the water heater to explode.